Post

 def is_valid_file(filename):

-# File patterns to exclude
+# Patterns of files to exclude

 excluded_patterns = [